 At the moment, we are focusing on medieval court music and dance, by learning compositions from guru or old recordings.
 Our musicians then play the music on the antique orchestras at the centre.
 Mekar Bhuana’s concept of faithful preservation is analogous to creating a living museum—like playing Mozart on baroque instruments.
 In Balinese, Mekar means ‘to blossom’ and Bhuana means ‘the world’.
 We hope that these old art-forms will one day blossom again not only in Bali, but around the world.

 Catch one of our practice sessions while you are in Bali (currently not possible due to the covid 19 pandemic).
 Contact us to find when one of our troupes are practicing.
-Donations are most appreciated and help keep our conservatory sustainable.
+Donations are most appreciated and help keep our centre sustainable.